Supported operating systems

 Ubuntu with systemd-sysext

-Starting with Ubuntu 24.04, systemd-sysext is a service that activates/deactivates system extension images.
+Starting with Ubuntu 24.04, systemd-sysext activates or deactivates system extension images.

-This allows to extend the operating system without persistent modifications to the filesystem.
+This approach extends the operating system without persistent modifications to the filesystem.

 MetaKube offers to create Ubuntu nodes with the systemd-sysext service activated.
-In this case, the kubelet and the
+In this case, MetaKube does not install the

-containerd services are not installed via the standard package manager.
-Instead, they are pre-built images which
+kubelet and containerd services via the standard package manager.
+Instead, the system uses pre-built images that

-are downloaded at boot time and then activated by the sysext service.
+download at boot time and the sysext service then activates them.

-The advantages are a faster boot time, because the packages are not built locally.
-Additionally, it avoids the problem of "Unexpected Kubelet restarts".
+This approach provides faster boot times because the packages do not build locally.
+It also avoids the problem of "Unexpected Kubelet restarts".

 To enable systemd-sysext through the MetaKube UI: